delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 In this case, the name of the function (before the parentheses) is mandatory.
 Giving a name to a function has two implications:

-- It allows the implementation of **recursive calls** like the one in the example.
+- It allows the implementation of **recursive calls,** like the one in the example.

 - **It creates a name,** `factorial`, to refer to that function by.